-The CEDU 2018 baseline forecasts combine with AAEE and additional achievable photovoltaic (AAPV) scenarios to form managed forecasts.
+The CEDU 2018 baseline forecasts combine with AAEE and AAPV scenarios to form managed forecasts.
 While the AAEE scenarios described above do not reflect any substantive changes from those adopted as part of CED 2017, updates to baseline demand and AAPV scenarios carry through to the single forecast set used for planning purposes in the Energy Commission, CPUC, and California ISO proceedings.
-Leadership at these agencies have agreed that a single set of forecasts will form the basis of procurement and other planning decisions within the California ISO's Transmission Planning Process (TPP) and the CPUC's Integrated Resource Planning (IRP) and resource adequacy programs.
+Leadership at these agencies have agreed that a single set of forecasts will form the basis of procurement and other planning decisions within the California ISO's TPP and the CPUC's IRP and resource adequacy programs.